DefinitelyTyped/tsd/docs/INFO.md

 Code in `/src`, also contains the 2 main files to compile to `/build` (`cli` and `api`)

-Code modules (short names, because lazy :)
+Code modules: (short names, because lazy :)

 `/tsd` - all TSD specific code
 `/git` - holds Git and Github specific code (not coupled to TSD)